-During the week there is a set menu for 9.50 euros and a half set menu for 6 euros.
-There is also a varied menu wih traditional Spanish and international dishes (meat, fish, pasta, vegetarian options, etc.).
+There is a varied menu wih traditional Spanish and international dishes (meat, fish, pasta, vegetarian options, etc.).

 This restaurant has been reviewed by 5 people.
 The figures on the right are the average score out of 10 based on all reviews.
 There are 3 reviews in English and 2 in Spanish.
 Click here to see the reviews in Spanish.

 Last Visit: April 2010

 |I loved it MAN!!!!!!
 It was AWESOME!!!
 Keep up the good work DUDE!!!||

 |Comments of Deschamps Warren from United States of America|

 |The teraza is attractive and pleasant during the summer time.||

 |Comments of Steve from Michigan|